teckel12/LuaTelemetry/README.md

 #### INAV Lua Telemetry Screen Setup

 1. Download the [Lua Telemetry ZIP file](https://github.com/iNavFlight/LuaTelemetry/archive/master.zip)
-2. From the downloaded ZIP file, copy the `iNav.lua` file to the transmitter's SD card's `\SCRIPTS\TELEMETRY\` folder
+2. From the downloaded ZIP file, copy the contents of the `TELEMETRY` folder to the transmitter's SD card's `\SCRIPTS\TELEMETRY\` folder
-3. Also from the ZIP file, copy the `iNav` folder to the transmitter's SD card's `\SCRIPTS\TELEMETRY\` folder
-4. In model setup, page to `DISPLAY`, set desired screen to `Script`, and select `iNav`
+3. In model setup, page to `DISPLAY`, set desired screen to `Script`, and select `iNav`

-## Notice

-If you get the message **Script Panic not enough memory** you've run out of memory on your transmitter.
-This happens if you have too many Lua scripts running (this includes model, function, and telemetry scripts).
-It's also possible that you have less memory to work with when running firmware that uses more memory (for example, using firmware that includes multimodule support if you're not using it).
-Using transmitter firmware with `luac` included will reduce memory usage and increase the telemetry screen speed.

 ## Usage